TTLEMTopoAdvecStudy/TTLEMTopoAdvecStudyData/README.txt

 Due to the large sizes of the output files, I have only included the last timestep for the initialization of each simulation set.
 These initialized landscapes and the scripts included can be used to rerun each scenario.

+In Sets 1-4,  the scenarios with contact dips of 90 degrees (9-11) can be run with the code "Run_scenarios_unlimited_weak_zone.m."
+In Sets 1-4,  the scenarios with contact dips of 30 degrees (21-23) can be run with the code "Run_scenarios_unlimited_weak_zone_Dip.m."

+In Sets 5-6,  the scenarios with contact dips of 90 degrees (9-11 and 13-15) can be run with the code "Run_scenarios_unlimited_weak_zone_no_advec.m."
+In Sets 5-6,  the scenarios with contact dips of 30 degrees (21-23, 25-27, and 33-35) can be run with the code "Run_scenarios_unlimited_weak_zone_no_advec_Dip.m."

+Just update the Scenario number within the codes mentioned above and ensure that the data for the initialized landscape (in a .mat file) is present within the Output folder (in the same directory as the code and Excel table).
+Within the Output folder, the .mat file should be in a folder called "Set#_Initialization," where # is replaced by the set number.
+These scenarios can take a very long time to run.

 The edited TTLEM codes (which are required for these simulations) are included in the folder "Edited_TTLEM_Codes."